 The relevant body for dealing with the assets of dissolved companies will be determined by (i) the last registered office address and (ii) where the assets are situated:

-- England & Wales - Bona Vacantia division of the Government Legal Department (except where (i) and (ii) are Duchies of Cornwall or Lancaster)
+- England and Wales - Bona Vacantia division of the Government Legal Department (except where (i) and (ii) are Duchies of Cornwall or Lancaster)

 - Duchies of Cornwall or Lancaster - Duchies' solicitors